Explanatory vs. Response Variables – Understanding The Difference

 Illustrating explanatory vs. response variables

 A graph is the best method for illustrating the correlation of explanatory vs. response variables.
-A graph will clearly visualize what happens to the response variable when the explanatory variable changes .2
+A graph will clearly visualize what happens to the response variable when the explanatory variable changes.

 A typical graph features an x-axis and a y-axis.
 So when illustrating the correlation of explanatory vs.response variables, the former should be placed on the x-axis, while the latter should be on the y-axis . (x-axis- explanatory variable, y-axis- response variable.)

-• If your research features quantitative variables, a scatterplot or line graph would be the perfect choice.
+• If your research features quantitative variables, a scatterplot or line graph is relevant.

-• If your research features categorical response variables, a scatterplot or line graph would be ideal.
+• If your research features categorical response variables, a scatterplot or line graph is relevant.

-• If your research features a categorical explanatory variable, a bar graph would be excellent.
+• If your research features a categorical explanatory variable, a bar graph is relevant.

 FAQs